MrDuise/Send1t-API/README.md

 # Send1t

 This is my Senior Capstone at Grand Canyon University.
 The purpose of this project is to make a mobile application that satisfies the basic needs of a modern communication platform.
 This means that it will require a user to send instant messages with other users one-on-one in real-time, as well as be able to send a message to a group of people at the same time.
 This Repo is the API.

-The Front-end can be found here:
+The Front-End can be found here: https://github.com/MrDuise/Send1t-Client